A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Estimation Procedure

-We find that directly minimizing the NLL often leads to convergence to poor local minima; thus, obtaining the maximum likelihood estimate (MLE) for the model parameters is a challenge.
-Instead, we partition our parameters into two sets: the latent node positions $Z$ and all other parameters $\Theta = (\alpha_1, \alpha_2, \theta_1, \theta_2, \bm{\delta}, \bm{\gamma})$.
-We propose an alternating minimization approach to obtain the MLE.
-It alternates between optimizing the NLL over the estimated latent positions $\hat{Z}$ while holding all other parameters fixed and optimizing all other parameters $\hat{\Theta}$ while holding the latent positions fixed.

-We run each minimization over a fixed number of iterations and then switch to the other minimization.
-We experiment with different values for the step sizes $(s_{\Theta}, s_Z)$ denoting the number of iterations to run the optimization over $\Theta$ and $Z$, respectively.
-We find that there is not much difference in the performance for different step sizes for the directions in alternate minimization, and we select the step size of 2 in both directions: $s_{\Theta} = 2, s_Z = 2$.
+We use the L-BFGS-B algorithm \citep{byrd1995limited} to minimize the negative log-likelihood (NLL).
+The gradients of the log-likelihood can be carried out using the Autograd package \citep{maclaurin2015autograd} for automatic differentiation of standard Python functions.
+We consider also an alternating minimization approach that alternates between estimating the latent space and the model parameters, which we show in Appendix \ref{sec:alternating}.
+Our alternating minimization approach is partly inspired by the projected gradient method of \citet{ma2020universal}, which also alternates between estimating the latent space and the model parameters in a static latent space model.
+We find that the alternating minimization approach generally converges more slowly than L-BFGS-B, so the results we present in this paper use L-BFGS-B.

 We use a multidimensional scaling algorithm as an initialization for the latent space positions $Z$ as in the original latent space model proposed by \citet{hoff2002latent}.
-For all other parameters $\Theta$, we set random values to initialize them.
-Pseudocode for our alternating minimization estimation procedure is shown in Algorithm \ref{alg:alt_min} in Appendix \ref{sec:appendix_ll}.
+We set random values to initialize all other parameters $\Theta = (\alpha_1, \alpha_2, \theta_1, \theta_2, \delta, \gamma)$.